Godzilla: King of the Monsters (2019 film): Box office

-Godzilla: King of the Monsters grossed $110.5 million in the United States and Canada, and $276.1 million in other territories, for a worldwide total of $386.6 million.
-Reports on the film's break even point varies; Erik Childress from Rotten Tomatoes estimated the film would have needed to gross $550–600 million to break even.
-Chris Agar from Screen Rant estimated the film would have needed to gross $400 million worldwide "just to make its money back," based on the rule of thumb.
-John Nguyen from Nerd Reactor estimated the film would have needed to gross $340 million worldwide to break even.
+Godzilla: King of the Monsters grossed $110.5 million in the United States and Canada, and $276.8 million in other territories, for a worldwide total of $387.3 million.
+Reports on the film's break even point varies; Erik Childress of Rotten Tomatoes estimated the film would have needed to gross $550–600 million to break even.
+Chris Agar of Screen Rant estimated by the rule of thumb that the film required $400 million worldwide "just to make its money back."

 In the United States and Canada, the film was released alongside Rocketman and Ma, and was projected to gross $55–65 million from 4,108 theaters in its opening weekend.
 The film made $19.6 million on its first day, including $6.3 million from Thursday night previews, which was lower than the $9.3 million made by the 2014 film but more than Kong: Skull Island's $3.7 million.
 It went on to debut to $47.8 million, finishing first at the weekend box office but below expectations.
 Deadline Hollywood said the film "lacked urgency," having debuted its first trailer over a year before the film's release, and not separating its appearance from previous Godzilla films.
 The film fell 67% in its second weekend to $15.5 million, finishing in fourth, and then to $8.1 million the following weekend, finishing seventh.

 Worldwide, the film was initially projected to earn around $180 million from 75 other territories in its opening weekend, for a global total of $230–235 million.
 It was speculated that the amount could go higher if the film over-performed in China, where it was projected to debut to $75–90 million.
 The film held early previews in China on May 25, 2019, where it grossed $2.5 million.
-King of the Monsters made $12.7 million from 51 countries on Thursday and $31.4 million from 75 countries on Friday, for a cume of $48.2 million through Friday.
+King of the Monsters made $12.7 million from 51 countries on Thursday and $31.4 million from 75 countries on Friday.
 In China, the film grossed $54.15 million through Friday and Saturday.
 The film ended up grossing a total of $130 million internationally and $177.8 million including North American tallies, far below projections.
 Its largest markets were China ($70 million), the United Kingdom ($4.4 million), France ($2.6 million) and South Korea ($2.2 million).
-The film dropped 64% to $47.1 million in its second weekend of international play, for a 10-day running total of $213.7 million.
+The film dropped 64% to $47.1 million in its second weekend of international play, for a ten-day running total of $213.7 million.

 Critical response

 The Observer stated reviews were "mixed to negative".
-The Indian Express called reviews "largely negative."
-Screen Rant described responses as "so negative."
+The Indian Express called reviews "largely negative".
+Screen Rant described responses as "so negative".
 Yahoo!
-Finance noted the reviews to be a "pretty mixed bag."
+Finance noted the reviews to be a "pretty mixed bag".
 Scott Mendelson from Forbes stated the film earned "mixed reviews", but later stated the film earned "mixed-negative reviews".